 If you received any awards or honours during your time at university, list them here.
 These can include being on the Dean’s List, any department-specific awards relevant to your course, or formal recognition for your work or volunteer efforts.

 Hobbies aren’t considered necessary for CVs.
 They’re better off elsewhere and not on your job application.
 However, hobbies and interests can significantly impact a university student’s CV.
-The catch here is they have to be relevant and enhance your chances of standing out.
+The key here is they have to be relevant and enhance your chances of standing out.

 Here’s how to do it properly: